recasmir/tekmanApp/README.md

 ## Structure

 * The first page is the home page where the user can select the content that would like to check.
 The content is divided by the 1st, 2nd and 3rd quarter of a school year.
 * On the home page the user can also see which session was played last as it is saved in the local storage.
+The first time the user login there won't be any option to catch up.

 * The second page is one component that renders the information of the quarter that has been chosen.
 You can scroll through the different sessions and play one.
 If the session has been already checked there will appear an icon of an eye on the right column, whereas if it hasn't been checked yet, it will show a faded eye with a diagonal line on top of it.